Rubik's Revolution: Light Speed (blue)

-Rapid Recharge (yellow)
+Rapid Recharge (yellow (2007 versions), silver (2019 Super Impulse Version))

 Buttons will randomly light up for a short period of time.
 When a button has been lit for a certain amount of time, it will start flashing and a warning alarm will sound.
 The player must rapidly press that button to "recharge" it.
 The player wins if they can simultaneously charge every button.
 The game ends when the player fails to recharge any of the buttons in time, or beats the game.
+This game was renamed "Full Charge" on the 2019 SuperImpulse Edition and adds in a new mechanic, it will also use a timer to tell the player how much time he has to recharge the button before the warning alarm goes off.

 Pattern Panic (green)

 A sequence of buttons light up and their colors are spoken, starting with one button on the first round, two on the next, etc. The player has five seconds to correctly press the same sequence of buttons.
+After a few rounds, the next level is unlocked.
 The game ends if the player presses the wrong button or runs out of time, or beats the game.

-Cube Catcher (silver)
+Cube Catcher (silver, 2007)

 Various buttons light up randomly.
 The player has thirty seconds to press as many correct buttons as possible.
 Time warnings are given at 30, 25, 20, 15, and 10 seconds, with a five-second countdown from 5 to 1.
-After time runs out, the player's accuracy is assigned a percentage rating.
+After time runs out, the player's accuracy is assigned a percentage rating, with 70% or more meaning next level is unlocked.
+This game mode was removed from the Super Impulse 2019 version of Rubik's Revolution and replaced with the revamped version of Rapid Recharge, Full Charge.

 Multiplayer Madness (red)

 "Multiplayer Madness" is the same as "Light Speed", but for multiple players.
 The cube is passed between players.
-When a player cannot press the button in time or presses the wrong button, that player is eliminated.
+When a player cannot press the button in time or presses the wrong button, that player is eliminated and the next level is unlocked.
 At the end, one player wins.

-Code Cracker (orange)
+Code Cracker (orange, 2007)

 The player must try to guess the order in which the buttons should be pressed.
 If a wrong button is pressed, an alarm sounds and the player must begin again.
 Once the "code" is "cracked", the player is told how long it took and how many tries it took.
+This game was removed from the 2019-2020 Super Impulse version of Rubik's Revolution and replaced with "Sounds Out".

+Ultimate Cube Challenge

+If the red, silver, and green colors are being pressed at the same time while the cube is being turned on, the cube's speakers will tell you "You've unlocked the Ultimate Cube Challenge."
+To complete the game, you have to turn off all lit up lights.
+Afterwards, the cube will say how long you took, and your fastest completion.